 California’s plants and native habitats are unique.
 You can preserve our iconic landscapes and special species by making a lasting gift that reflects your values.

 Leaving a legacy gift to CNPS is easy and you don’t have to be wealthy to do it.
-A gift through your will or estate allows you to leave a legacy that reflects your beliefs while having a real impact on the future of California’s unique flora and special landscapes.
+A gift through your will, trust, life insurance policy, or retirement account shows how much you care for the future of our state’s native flora and special places.

 Ways to Give

 A bequest—a gift through your will or trust—allows you to care for the future of your loved ones while leaving a legacy that reflects your values.
 It’s a great way to make a significant and meaningful commitment today while preserving your assets for current needs.

 If you don’t have a will or trust, you can create one today.
 With our new online tool you can now write your legal will or trust, at no personal cost, while creating a legacy gift to support California’s native plants.

 Most bequest donors choose to make one of these types of gifts:

 - Specific bequests – You describe exactly what you want to leave to a family member or charity.
 If you want to leave a specific amount, or specific percentage of your estate, this is the type of bequest to use.